 M'Shai S. Dash is an author, writer, and speaker from Washington, D.C.
-In her work, Dash focuses on the ways creatives can transform adversity into purpose and art, the evolution of Afrofuturism as an aesthetic and literary genre, and how to use storytelling as a tool to connect with online audiences.
-Dash has always had a passion for art and literature, and speaks publicly about the contributions of people of color in speculative fiction, and the power and reach of digital storytelling.
+In her work, Dash focuses on the ways creatives can transform adversity into purpose and art, and the evolution of Afrofuturism as an aesthetic and literary genre.
+Dash has always had a passion for art and literature, and speaks publicly about the contributions of people of color in speculative fiction.

 Dash has spoken at the Apollo Theater, the Charles Sumner School, Duke Ellington School of the Arts, Trinity University College, AFO Theater, MiraCosta College, and other venues and conferences as a panelist, commencement speaker, and lecturer.
 Her recent releases are a volume of poetry titled Woman In Sujud, and Quirky Black Sci-Fi Tales: Volume II.
 She is a Fountain Magazine award winner, and poetry from Woman in Sujud was featured in the art catalog for The Black Angel of History: Myth Science, Metamodernism, and the Metaverse exhibition at Carnegie Hall.
-Her climate change-themed sci-fi story 'Fumes' was recently adapted into a limited comic book series, and Fumes #1 (Dash, Burnham) was nominated for a Zelda Award for Best Graphic Novel Sci-Fi, and Best Cover (Tiah and Tahilla Ankum).
-She is currently working on a novel about growing up in D.C.'s go-go era called Drums for Mating and War, and The Water Domes, a one-shot comic book.
+Her climate change-themed sci-fi story 'Fumes' was recently adapted into a limited comic book series, and Fumes #1 (Dash, Burnham) was nominated for a Zelda Award, and a Glyph Award in several categories, including Best Graphic Novel Sci-Fi, and Best Cover (Tiah and Tahilla Ankum).
+Dash is currently working on a novel about growing up in D.C.'s early go-go era, and The Water Domes, a one-shot cli-fi comic book.

-Dash's writing has been featured in WinC Magazine, The Scribes of Nyota, Blavity, the Awakened Voices online magazine, and Spacefunk!, an Afrofuturist anthology.
-She is a former co-host of Black Sci-fi TV, an award-winning public access television show which aired on PhillyCam.
-She recently added voice acting to her repertoire and can be heard voicing Mamma Cherrie in season one of Afflicted: An Audio Thriller Horror Drama, created by Tonia Ransom and Jenz Ink.
+Dash's writing has been featured in WinC Magazine, The Scribes of Nyota, Blavity, the Awakened Voices online magazine, and Spacefunk!, a speculative fiction anthology.
+She co-hosted Black Sci-fi TV, an award-winning public access television show that aired on PhillyCam, and voiced Mamma Cherrie in Afflicted: An Audio Thriller Horror Drama, created by Tonia Ransom and Jenz Ink.

 Panelist: "Black Indie Horror 101" with fiction and horror writer Crystal Connor.